 Currently really enjoying The Queens Gambit.
 And have you noticed the five missing episodes of Rick and Morty just appeared!

 What are your favourite music videos by other people in the past year?

-Dua Lipa has been putting out some belters, and Henry Schofield double-smashed it on that, and I really loved Henry’s previsualisation promo.
+Dua Lipa has been putting out some belters, and Henry Schofield double-smashed it on that.
+And I really loved Keith Schofield’s previsualisation promo for Duck Sauce.

 Favourite music artist(s), and favourite gig(s) in the past year?

 Unfortunately we’ve been in a pandemic!
 I’ve not been to see anything in a lifetime!
 Saying that, when we went to Portugal in the window at the end of August we spent many a night in restaurants empty of tourists listening to Fado artists sing their hearts out.
 Pretty sure that was a once in a lifetime.

 I am very partial to lasagna

 My only hobby is working.
 I mean it's quite bad.

 Best recent purchase?

 Onewheel - see above.
 Its like a combination of a segway and a skateboard and I suspect more dangerous than both combined.